Press

 Restored Works from the Mountain Record

 This series brings forward historical publications that have entered the public domain but remain essential to understanding Appalachian life.
-Each volume is carefully annotated to clarify context, correct long-standing errors, and illuminate the cultural and historical forces that shaped the original text.
-These works are restored with respect for their era and presented as reliable tools for researchers, descendants, and readers who seek an accurate view of the past.
+Each volume is carefully annotated to clarify context, correct long-standing errors, and surface the cultural and historical forces that shaped the original text.
+The restoration respects the era it came from while giving researchers, descendants, and readers a reliable view of the past.

 Available Now